RadioAstronomySoftwareGroup/pyuvdata/docs/analytic_beam_tutorial.rst

 At least one of the ``_efield_eval`` or ``_power_eval`` methods must be defined to specify the response of the new beam.
-Defining ``_efield_eval`` is the most general approach because it can represent complex and negative going E-field beams (in this case, power beams will be calculated from the E-field beams).
-If only ``_power_eval`` is defined, the E-field beam is defined as the square root of the auto polarization power beam (so will be real and positive definite).
+Defining ``_efield_eval`` is the most general approach because it can represent complex and negative going E-field beams (if only ``_efield_eval`` defined, power beams will be calculated from the E-field beams).
+If only ``_power_eval`` is defined, the E-field beam is defined as the square root of the auto polarization power beam, so the E-field beam will be real and positive definite.
 Both methods can be specified, which may allow for computational efficiencies in some cases.

 The inputs to the ``_efield_eval`` and ``_power_eval`` methods are the same and give the directions (azimuth and zenith angle) and frequencies to evaluate the